robisim74/angular-l10n/docs/spec/seo.md

 }
 ```

 Basically, only the _title_ is translated.
-To translate meta tags, you must pass them during configuration, both for the `forRoot` and `forChild` method:
+To translate meta tags, you must pass them during configuration:
 ```TypeScript
 const l10nConfig: L10nConfig = {
     ...